 Figure 11 shows the performance for 1000 episodes.
 From only around 80th episode, it starts to converge, and agent only takes 4 steps (the optimal route) to reach the destination, whereas Q-learning took 200 episodes to converge.
 Our results agree with our hypothesis, and we conclude that Double Q-learning is a more efficiency algorithm than Q-learning.
 We can compare the results more precisely by analysing the average reward per steps (see Table 13).
 We can see that Double Q-learning has a slightly higher average rewards (with mean 54) and a higher average step of mean 4.7 (0.3 less than Q-learning).
-Moreover, the standard deviation of average reward is 10.9 and average step is 2.3 respectively, which are significantly less than Q-learning (14.8 and 5.1 respectively).
+Also, the standard deviation of average reward is 10.9 and average step is 2.3 respectively, which are significantly less than Q-learning (14.8 and 5.1 respectively).
 This demonstrates that Double Q-learning is a more stable algorithms than Q-learning.
 Furthermore, from figure 11, we can see that Double Q-learning converged earlier than Q-learning in term of average rewords and number of steps.
 Moreover, we can see than Q-learning takes a much greater number of steps in the earlier episodes compared with Double Q-learning.
 When facing some stochastic environments, we should choose Double Q-learning instead, as Q-learning would perform poorly.
 (Sutton and Barto, 2018).

 Essay Questions